covarell/vbs_analysis/README.md

 - combine -M Significance card_name.txt
 - combine -M MultiDimFit card_name.txt --cl=0.68 --algo singles (may add --robustFit 1)

+To run the likelihood analysis (observed, with theory systematics removed to obtain cross-section rather than mu):

+- combine -M MultiDimFit card_name.txt --cl=0.68 --algo singles --freezeNuisanceGroups=^theory (may add --robustFit 1)

 To run fits for signal strength and impacts follow instructions in the combine gitbook to install the new scripts combineTool.py and plotImpacts.py